Problems for 3D printing companies from Brexit could be significant.

 “Changes to perception of the UK as a nation and place to do business will likely result in a less warm welcome in the EU.
 In other countries there may be additional suspicion/sceptism of the UK as an independent trading nation.
 Conversely, some countries may welcome an independent UK brand due to the UK’s release from the EU’s regulatory regimes.”

-I think this is a sleeper problem: it could be far worse than imagined, as EU companies might default to non-UK solutions for some time due to Brexit.
+s is a sleeper problem: it could be far worse than imagined, as EU companies might default to non-UK solutions for some time due to Brexit.

 “Businesses may relocate to EU or divert business which is currently done in the UK to EU affiliates.
 This will reduce contracts available in the UK.
 It may take time to develop alternative business from other sources.
 Conversely, some businesses may be attracted to establishing in the UK due to the UK being more flexible outside EU tax regimes and regulations.”